 Lisa’s Tips

-• To Reheat: Thaw frozen chili overnight in the fridge.
-Then reheat on the stovetop or in the microwave, until warmed through.
+• Reheating tip: Thaw frozen chili overnight in the fridge.
+Then reheat on the stovetop or in the microwave until warmed through.
 If the chili thickens too much for your taste, add a splash of water or beef broth.

 • Bacon can be tricky to slice.
 To make it easier, place your bacon in the freezer for at least 30 minutes to firm it up.

-• Make sure to use a large pot, to accomodate all these ingredients.
+• Make sure to use a large pot to accommodate all these ingredients.
 My favorite is the beautiful Le Creuset dutch oven you see pictured.

 Nutrition